+- Azo Colorants/Degradation Products

+- Heavy Metals

+- PCB's

+- Pesticides

+- Phthalates

+- Polycyclic Aromatic Hydrocarbons

+- Semi-Volatile Organic Compounds

-Heavy Metals Pesticides Phthalates Polyaromatic Hydrocarbons PCB's Volatile Organic Compounds Semi-Volatile Organic Compounds include new chemicals which could potentially be found in recycled fiber streams and have potential health effects.
+- Volatile Organic Compounds

+The list of chemicals contained in the Protocol is not static.
+Based on information from the U.S. Environmental Protection Agency, FDA, the US Department of Agriculture and other government and quasigovernment entities, RPTA periodically revises the list to include new chemicals which could potentially be found in recycled fiber streams and have potential health effects.
 In addition, the allowable concentrations are subject to change as new information about any health effects becomes available.
 RPTA monitors changes to the underlying toxicological data used to develop the allowable concentrations for the chemicals, and updates the information contained in the Protocol as necessary.
-The RPTA Protocol included in the 2012 Comprehensive Program is the fifth update to the original Protocol document.
+The 2018 Comprehensive Program is the sixth update to the original Protocol document.